Do you need building regulations approval?

 Technical drawings and structural calculations are more than mere formalities; they are the foundation of a safe, compliant construction project.

-Fire safety measures, especially in habitable rooms or sleeping accommodations, are critical.
+Fire safety measures, are especially important in habitable rooms or sleeping accommodations.
 Your builder and architect will guide you in integrating these considerations into your project.

 Key stages of inspection during construction